PaNOSC-ViNYL/ase/doc/ase/atom.rst

 Getting an Atom from an Atoms object
 ------------------------------------

-Indexing an :class:`Atoms` object returns an :class:`Atom` object still remembering that it belongs to the collective :class:`Atoms`:
+Indexing an :class:`~ase.atoms.Atoms` object returns an :class:`Atom` object still remembering that it belongs to the collective :class:`~ase.atoms.Atoms`:
 Modifying it will also change the atoms object:

 >>> from ase.structures import molecule